 And having done a meeting like this recently myself, I’d like to add that it is advisable to turn the microphone off when you are not speaking.

 Finally, make sure you are on top of cybersecurity because there are plenty of scammers trying to exploit businesses in the current situation so you and your team need to be on high alert.

-TO DOWNLOAD THE MYOB BUSINESS PREPAREDNESS REPORT, click here.
+You can DOWNLOAD THE MYOB BUSINESS PREPAREDNESS REPORT, by clicking here.